rmind/libqsbr/README.md

 		/*
 		 * Some processing which references the object(s).
 		 * The readers must indicate the critical path where
-		 * they actively reference any objects.
+		 * they actively reference objects.
 		 */
 		gc_crit_enter(gc);
 		obj = object_lookup();